risingwavelabs/risingwave-docs-legacy/docs/ingest/ingest-from-upstash-kafka.md

 Create a RisingWave cluster within [RisingWave Cloud](https://cloud.risingwave.com/) using the RisingWave free-tier account.

 ### Create a Source
-After successfully deploying the RisingWave cluster, create a source in the RisingWave SQL editor as:
+Once you have successfully deployed the RisingWave cluster, create a source in the RisingWave SQL editor as:

 ```sql
 CREATE SOURCE wiki_source (